shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-revenue-and-billing-your-clients.md

 Networks use Microsoft Monetize to buy inventory on behalf of their advertisers.
 This inventory may be:

-- 3rd-party: inventory sold by other networks/exchanges on the platform
+- **3rd-party**: inventory sold by other networks/exchanges on the platform
-- Managed: inventory purchased directly from managed publishers with whom the network has proprietary relationships
+- **Managed**: inventory purchased directly from managed publishers with whom the network has proprietary relationships

 To succeed in their role as financial intermediaries, networks must be able to easily and accurately invoice their advertisers and pay their publishers for **all activity**, as well as have the tools to make sure they maintain an appropriate profit margin.